-When you say buying a restaurant, you might mean one of many different things.
-A few of the many scenarios are buying just the location, buying the location and equipment, buying the location, equipment and brand or buying the entire company lock stock and barrel.
-For the sake of time, lets divide up the two main circumstances in a restaurant sale.
+When you say buying a restaurant, you might mean one of many things.
+A few of the many scenarios are buying just the location, buying the location and equipment, buying the location, equipment and brand or buying the entire company lock, stock and barrel.
+For the sake of time, let’s divide up the two main circumstances in a restaurant sale.

 Keep Some of the Old, Bring in Something New

 The first scenario is the purchase of the space (and sometimes the equipment).
-This is normally a cost saving move as new ownership does not necessarily inherit the regular customers of the previous owner.
+This is normally a cost-saving move, but a new owner does not necessarily inherit the regular customers of the previous owner.
 The name will change.
 The branding will change.
 Most likely, the cuisine and menu will change.
 It is almost like you hit the reset button.

-But there are still advantages to this kind of purchase and may be better than opening a restaurant without anything in place.
-Normally, all the equipment is installed and the floor plan is somewhat settled.
+But there are still advantages to this kind of purchase, and it may be better than opening a restaurant without anything in place.
+Normally, all the equipment is installed, and the floor plan is somewhat settled.
 The wiring and plumbing is ready.
 The space fits the zoning requirements.
 In regard to government regulations, it may mean just a shuffling of papers.

 Pick Up Where They Left Off

-Say that all the numbers work out right and you decide to buy (assuming you have the financing).
+Say that all the numbers work out right, and you decide to buy (assuming you have the financing).
 You have to come up with a planned out transition strategy.
-You don’t want to lose good workers because they are stuck in a confusing limbo and seek out other employment.
-You have to build relationships with suppliers and consider if or how you should inform customers.
+You don’t want to lose good workers because they are stuck in a confusing limbo.
+Your valuable and experienced employees will seek out other employment.
+You have to build relationships with suppliers and consider if or how you should inform the customers.
 In this situation, it is in your best interest to befriend the previous owner to starting growing roots inside the operation.

 Evaluating Whether to Buy a Restaurant